-The term “collaborative robots” (“Cobots”) refers to power and force limited robots that are all equipped with very sensitive and safety approved force sensing capabilities.
-Collaborative robots can sense abnormal force and stop their motion very quickly if any abnormalities are found.
+The term “collaborative robots” (“Cobots”) refers to power and force limited robots that are equipped with very accurate and safety approved force sensing capabilities.
+Collaborative robots can sense unexpected force and stop their motion very quickly if any abnormalities are found.
 Although they still cannot always avoid bumping into humans, they reduce their impact, preventing certain types of injuries, like crushing and impact injuries.
-This makes them far safer for human-scaled operations, since they can work alongside humans and, in the case of human contact, will not severely injure anyone.
+This makes them far safer for human-scaled operations since they can work alongside humans and, in the case of human contact, will not severely injure anyone.

-Risk assessments must to be done with any type of industrial machine, whether it is an industrial robot or a “Cobot.”
+Risk assessments must be done with any type of industrial machine, whether it is an industrial robot or a collaborative robot (“Cobot”).
 However, it is especially important for collaborative robots since they operate autonomously, and may operate without any type of fence or guarding.
 Such risk assessments and resulting risk reduction measures greatly reduce the risk of a robot/human impact injury.

 Most robotic safety requirements are taken from standards that are specific to industrial robots.
 The robotic industry has standards specific to collaborative robots that provide guidelines on the amount of force, pressure, and energy allowable for safe human interaction.

 End users and integrators are required to complete risk assessments to prove that risks associated with the robotic application are within acceptable levels.